 Are you considering adding a real estate designation to your list of accomplishments?
 How about becoming a 55+ real estate agent?

-There are 74.9 million Baby Boomers (51-69) and between 21.2 million and 28.4 million members of the Silent Generation (75-92).
+There are about 71 million Baby Boomers (born between 1946-1964), about 19 million members of the Silent Generation (born between 1928-1945) and a portion of Gen X adults (born between 1965-1979).
 That means there are lots of older Americans who can use help searching for their new home — and being a 55+ agent can put you at an advantage over other agents with no such designation.

 When you work with 55+ homebuyers, it’s important to understand your client’s needs at this stage in life and to understand the needs of buyers at the younger and older sides of this age segment.
-And, it’s important to understand how new-construction homes fit into the picture: According to the 2017 NAR Home Buyer and Seller Generational Trends report, “new home purchased increased with age, 15 percent for buyers 37 to 51 years and 21 percent for those 71 to 91 years.”
+And, it’s important to understand how new-construction homes fit into the picture: According to the 2023 NAR Home Buyer and Seller Generational Trends report, “Baby Boomers, both Younger Boomers and Older Boomers, made up the largest generation of home buyers at 39 percent.”
+The report indicated that Baby Boomers and the Silent Generation are selling to move closer to friends and family or because their home is too large.
+In addition, “Baby Boomers purchased for an array of reasons, primarily the desire to be closer to friends and family due to retirement and the desire for a smaller home.
+Eighteen percent of Older Boomers purchased a multi-generational home.
+Older Boomers typically purchased the newest-built home—one that was built in 1996.”

 What to Know About Working with 55+ Homebuyers